TimoReusch/PSW-Internet-Petition/README.md

 # PSW-Internet-Petition
  The internet-connection in my student residence is very slow for many tenants.
 With this tool, tenants can submit their internet speed and sign the petition digitally.
  The solution is a bit quick & dirty, but it works.
-Maybe I´ll make it better over time.
+Maybe I´ll make it better in the future.

- If you have a similar usecase, feel free to use the source code and modify it to your needs :)

  ## Implementing the tool yourself 🚀
+ If you have a similar usecase, feel free to clone the repo and modify the source code to your needs :)

  To get started, create a database and put in your credentials into the variables in "mysql.php".
  Then create a table with the neccessary colums, using this SQL-Statement: